adiKhan12/PDF-AnnotateAI/README.md

 ## License

-This is free and unencumbered software released into the public domain - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You are free to use, modify, and distribute this software for non-commercial purposes with proper attribution.
+Commercial use requires separate licensing - see the [LICENSE](LICENSE) file for full details.